google/merchant-api-samples/php/README.md

 account to authenticate, proceed to the next step.

 1. Run one of the following samples on the command line from the root directory.
-Below is an example of how to run the `ListProducts.php` code sample file.
+Below is an example of how to run the `ListProductsSample.php` code sample file.

 ```
-php examples/products/v1beta/ListProducts.php
+php examples/products/v1beta/ListProductsSample.php
 ```

 1. Examine your shell output, be inspired and start hacking an amazing new app!